 All of these considerations combined led the court to conclude that they could not uphold CIGNA’s decision.
 The Fifth Circuit Court remanded the case with instructions to enter judgment in our favor, representing the end to our and Esther’s long-fought legal battle.

-This case is just one of many that demonstrates the philosophy of the Law Offices of J. Price McNamara: fighting for justice and holding insurance companies accountable.
+This case is just one of many that demonstrates the philosophy of J. Price McNamara ERISA Insurance Claim Attorney: fighting for justice and holding insurance companies accountable.
 This case represents one of many examples of the injustices that plague ERISA law and lead to lawsuits over ERISA denials.

 If your ERISA benefits have been denied, you should contact a lawyer who is experienced in ERISA cases immediately to begin the fight for a positive outcome.
 Call today to get started on your case.